MananPatel95/GoalGetter/_pages/resources.md

 - [iPhone Home Screen Widget](/help/iphone-home-screen-widget) - How to add widgets to your iPhone
 - [iPhone Lock Screen Widget](/help/iphone-lock-screen-widget) - How to add widgets to your iPhone lock screen
 - [iPad Widgets](/help/ipad-widgets) - How to add widgets to your iPad
-- [Apple Watch Smart Stack](/help/apple-watch-smart-stack) - How to add widgets to your Apple Watch
-- [Apple Watch Complications](/help/apple-watch-complications) - How to add complications to your Apple Watch
 - [Mac Desktop Widgets](/help/mac-desktop-widgets) - How to add widgets to your Mac desktop
 - [Mac Notification Center](/help/mac-notification-center) - How to add widgets to Mac Notification Center